 If the course uses Canvas, familiarize yourself with the rubric tool.
-If the professor does not use it, offer to help make one.
-The system is so intuitive and helpful for students, it's worth the learning curve!" -Alice Martinic, TA, Nutritional Biology, TAC 2017-2018
+If the instructor of record does not use it, offer to help make one.
+The system is intuitive and the Canvas support team is great-it's worth the learning curve because students appreciate the clarity of expectations. -Alice Martinic, TA, Nutritional Biology, TAC 2017-2019